Bobby Herndon scribbles a list on the board in his second-floor classroom: RELIABLE, he scrawls in blue marker. Then: STABLE. FLEXIBLE. CAPABLE.

 Today, the 100-student Career Academy will be recognized at the U.S. Department of Labor in Washington by the National Youth Employment Coalition as a program that works.
 It is one of 10 in the country and two in Baltimore earning the award.
 (The city's Fire Cadet Program is being honored for the second time.)

-Since 1995, the Career Academy has been run by the city's Office of Employment Development in Charles Village, with an annual $500,000 budget from federal and state grants, said Jacquelene Sharp Massey, the academy's program manager.
-"When we got the news [of the award], the staff went bonkers," she said.
+Since 1995, the Career Academy has been run by the city's Office of Employment Development in Charles Village, with an annual $500,000 budget from federal and state grants, said Jacquelene Sharp Massey, the academy's program manager

-One of those young people is Ebony Harris, 20, who was six months shy of a diploma from Mergenthaler Vocational-Technical High School in 1998.
+One of the students is Ebony Harris, 20, who was six months shy of a diploma from Mergenthaler Vocational-Technical High School in 1998.
 "My mother had a stroke, and I had to take care of my brothers and sisters," she said.
 "I quit going to school."

-She worked more hours cleaning rooms at a Days Inn then landed a job at a frame shop, where she became manager, and the money became too good.
-"I felt like I didn't have time to go to school," she said.
+She worked more hours cleaning rooms at a Days Inn, then landed a job at a frame shop, where she became manager, and the money became too good.

 In January, she decided to seek a diploma and went to the Career Academy.
 She has had paid internships at a nursing home and a cable company and plans to attend community college next year.